electric-sql/electric/docs/usage/data-access/client.md

 ## Using the client

-The client then provides a Prisma-inspired for syncing shapes, defining queries and making writes, as well as the ability to drop down to raw SQL when necessary.
+The client then provides a Prisma-inspired API for syncing shapes, defining queries and making writes, as well as the ability to drop down to raw SQL when necessary.

 For example: